Classifying texts with tidyllm

 .stream

--argument in most api functions to immediately see whether you made strange errors in your prompting.
+to immediately see whether you made strange errors in your prompting.
 Therefore, here we pass the stream arguement troughclassify_occupation_cot()

 to first test the function and the prompting on single inputs before we scale it up to the whole data.